The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 The key to Schad’s approach lies in his understanding of the organism as a being organized according to principles of polarity.
 By “polarity” he does not at all suggest what is usually meant by “polar opposites”.
 There is no absolute opposition or incompatibility of parts.
 Rather, we see a mutual participation of parts within an integral whole that lives by reconciling the creative tension between opposing tendencies.

 A merely static image of polarity is given by a bar magnet, each of whose poles extends as an active principle all the way into the opposite pole.
 Cut a small slice off one end of a bar magnet, and you have a second, smaller bar magnet with the same “opposition” of two poles.
-Each pole’s character extends all the way to the opposite pole, and can exist only in conjunction with the activity of that opposite pole.
+Each pole’s character not only penetrates all the way to the opposite pole, but can exist only in conjunction with the activity of that opposite pole.

 Our own human organization is a good place to start in seeking a more living example of this “unity of contrary tendencies”.
 But here we discover, as with organisms generally, that this unity is not merely bipolar in the manner of an inert bar magnet.
 Rather, the active, living interpenetration of the two poles points to a third aspect of our being — a rhythmic and harmonizing activity that mediates between the poles, effectively raising the contrary tendencies to a higher level where unity is achieved.11